Los Angeles Probation Violation Attorney

 How a Probation Violation Hearing is Conducted

-To find someone guilty of a probation violation, there is a hearing held in front of the judge that sentenced the defendant and put them on probation in the first place.
+To find someone guilty of a probation violation, there is a hearing held in front of the judge that sentences the defendant and puts them on probation in the first place.
 Witnesses are called and can testify to what the probationer did or did not do without violating their probation.
 It is often as simple as calling the person's probation officer to the stand to establish the violation.

 The violation must be proven by at least 51%, and the judge, not a jury, gets to decide.
 As indicated above, the offense can be based on a host of different actions or inactions by the defendant.
 It can be because the person failed to report to the probation department as directed or failed to obey a law.
-When it comes to defending a violation of probation, you want an attorney who can speak the judge's language and knows what to say to get you another chance or at least a slap on the wrist versus a prison sentence.
+When defending a violation of probation, you want an attorney who can speak the judge's language and knows what to say to get you another chance or at least a slap on the wrist versus a prison sentence.

 When I meet with clients related to probation violation hearings, we discuss all probabilities.
 We decide on a strategy with the judge that makes sense for their circumstances, which is likely to get them the best result.
-As a criminal lawyer, I have represented clients in numerous cases and obtained a favorable outcomes for them.
+As a criminal lawyer, I have represented clients in numerous cases and obtained favorable outcomes for them.

 Los Angeles Criminal Lawyer

 If you or a loved one has violated probation….you better find an attorney who knows and understands the courthouse and judge you are dealing with.
 I encourage you to call us and set up a free face-to-face consultation with our criminal attorneys, and we will design a plan to keep you out of jail.
 If you violate your probation, a judge will decide your punishment for the violation.

 Probation is your opportunity to show the court and the prosecutor that you can abide by the rules and not get in trouble again.
 If you break the law, then you violate your probation.
 If you do not do what you were ordered to do by the court at your sentencing, this will be considered a probation violation, and you will subject yourself to jail or even prison.